ucsb-cs32/s21/_lab/lab03.md

 2 - persons below poverty level: -<br>
 ....<br>

-For testing, you must implement a getState() for all state level data (demographic and hospital) that returns the two letter state name.
+For testing, you must implement a getState() method for all state level data (demographic and hospital) that returns the two letter state name.
-This function will be used in testing and autograing.
+This function will be used in testing and autograing (see testSort.cpp).
 Make sure the one example testSort.cpp works as written.

 ------
-40 points autograding of extremums for hospital data 40 points autograding for sorting
+40 points autograding of extremums for hospital data<br>
+40 points autograding for sorting<br>
-20 point code review (rating.h and rating.cpp)
+20 point code review (rating.h and rating.cpp)<br>